 #3: Habit Tracking Apps

 That’s why I recommend using some type of Habit Tracking app so that you can log your spiritual workouts each day.
-There are many apps available, but I use Strides.
+There are many apps available, but I use Strides (Apple products only).
 Every day, I can log if I’ve read my Bible, prayed, and any other habits that I want to maintain (it’s not an app limited to spiritual activities, so I use it for other habits as well).

 #4: Prayer Apps